PMNH Attracting Visitors Particularly Students - UrduPoint

 VOG complements the existing information and awareness related activities and features of PMNH including dioramas in various galleries, film shows, posters, brochures, workshops, seminars and lectures.

 Visitors can take a virtual tour of the different galleries of PMNH also for a virtual orientation of the museum.
-The visitors get an idea about location of the exhibits in various galleries of the Museum by touching "Virtual Tour" icon,he added.
+The visitors get an idea about location of the exhibits in various galleries of the Museum by touching "Virtual Tour" icon.